liferay/liferay-docs/develop/tutorials/articles-dxp/100-tooling/02-liferay-ide/01-installing-liferay-ide.markdown

 3. Select *Browse* and select the `.zip` file you downloaded in step 1.
 Then select *Update*.

-Your now on the latest version of Liferay Developer Studio!
+You're now on the latest version of Liferay Developer Studio!

 Now that you've learned how to install and update your Liferay Developer Studio environment, you can begin developing Liferay products.